Planning a trip to Split, Croatia, and looking for the best things to do in Split?

 There are 200 (steep!) steps to the top of the bell tower of the Split Cathedral.
 The climb is tight in places, but the 360-degree views from the top are panoramic.

-You’ll see the city spread out below you, Marjan Hill rising up above the rooftops, and the Adriatic Sea.
+You’ll see the rooftops of the city spread out below you, Marjan Hill rising up above the rooftops, and the Adriatic Sea.

 On a bright clear day, the views are gorgeous and worth the effort!